databricks-industry-solutions/security-analysis-tool/docs/setup/aws.md

 ![](../gif/terminal-aws.gif)

-> Remember that the target workspace should have a [profile](https://docs.databricks.com/en/dev-tools/cli/profiles.html) in [Databricks CLI](https://docs.databricks.com/en/dev-tools/cli/index.html)

 Congratulations! 🎉 You are now ready to start using SAT.
 Please click [here](../setup.md#usage) for a detailed description on how to run and use it.